 Dept. of Political Science

 In my book manuscript, "Bootstrap Justice: The Search for Mexico's Disappeared" I argue that the sustained mobilization of the families of the disappeared have been the key catalysts for legislative and judicial advances, and under certain political configurations have poked holes in the near blanket impunity for serious crimes in Mexico.
+I center the roles and voices of the people affected by human rights violations, and seek to understand how, why and to what effect they mobilize.

-organized citizen action - protests, media campaigns, meetings with state investigators and international advocates, and national and international litigation and advocacy – is the key to understanding why some cases of disappearances progress within judicial systems.
 This study is part of a larger research agenda of state-civil society relations, specifically how informal institutions, relationships and mobilization shape judicial and human rights outcomes.

 I teach courses related to international relations, comparative politics, social movements, human rights, Latin American politics, and research methods.